makenew/serverless-python/README.rst

 Serverless deployment is triggered by a release repository_dispatch on GitHub Actions.

-Deployment may be triggered using on the web using a `release workflow_dispatch on GitHub Actions`_.
+Deployment may be triggered using a `release workflow_dispatch on GitHub Actions`_.

 .. _release workflow_dispatch on GitHub Actions: https://github.com/makenew/serverless-python/actions?query=workflow%3Arelease